BloomTech-Labs/key-conservation-be/README.md

 6. Fill out the `.env`.
 See the [example file below](#sample-env).
 7. Run the containerized service(s) (e.g. Postgres): `docker-compose up -d`.
 8. Initialize the database: `npm run db:migrate`.
+9. Seed the database: `npm run db:seed`.
-9. Start the Node app: `npm run server`.
+10. Start the Node app: `npm run server`.

 #### Installing Postgres
 MacOS and Linux users can install Postgres via [Homebrew](https://brew.sh), and Linux users can use `apt`.
 Windows users will need to download the Postgres 11.5 installer from [here](https://www.postgresql.org/download/windows/), run the installer, and add the Postgres bin to the PATH environment variable.